 If your premises has escape routes from which escape can be made in one direction only (a dead end), then an undetected fire in that area could affect people trying to escape.
-To overcome this problem, limit the travel distance (see Table 2) and use one of the following solutions:
+To overcome this problem, limit the travel distance (see Table 2 on page 78) and use one of the following solutions:

-- Fit an automatic fire detection and warning system in those areas where a fire could present a risk to the escape route (see Figure 29). - Protect the escape route with fire-resisting construction to allow people to escape safely past a room in which there is a fire (see Figure 30). - Provide an alternative exit (see Figure 31).
+- Fit an automatic fire-detection and warning system in those areas where a fire could present a risk to the escape route (see Figure 36). - Protect the escape route with fire-resisting construction to allow people to escape safely past a room in which there is a fire (see Figure 37). - Provide an alternative exit (see Figure 38).